 Cooling Options – Evaporative Cooling

-Most builder’s standard cooling option is evaporative cooling.
+A common standard builder’s cooling option is evaporative cooling.

 So whats the down side?

 - Evaporative systems work best in areas of low humidity so they will be less effective in coastal areas where most of us Australians live.

 - They can only cool up to the ‘wet bulb’ temperature.
 (Check with the Bureau of Meteorology to find out what this may be, it might be OK for you)